 We could still do that, but it is simply not very efficient.
 One, it takes a lot of time to redo everything from the beginning.
 You will need to take a backup of the old site with its content and images.
 And reintroduce the same content again into the new site.

 Often the content will change, pages will be omitted and new ones introduced, or the old ones renamed.
 You will also need to create the menu structure all over again.
-This will lead to change in URLs and their structure, making the whole SEO game a tad bit more complicated.
+This will lead to changes in URLs and their structure, making the whole SEO game a tad bit more complicated.
 I wrote a post here on what SEO considerations to keep in mind while redesigning your website.

 Design Change is Easy With a CMS

 With the use of CMS, you don’t need to do all that.
 Website design can be changed by simply choosing a new template or theme.
-There are many free templates available for popular CMS platforms like WordPress, Blogger, Joomla, DNN etc. Simply choose the template you want.
+There are many free templates available for popular CMS platforms like WordPress, Blogger, Joomla, DNN, etc. Simply choose the template you want.
 Download it and apply it to your website or blog.

 If you are a business you may not want to use the free ones.
 Rather get a unique theme designed for you.
 In that case, it is as simple as getting in touch with your preferred web designer and getting a custom website designed specifically tailored to your needs.
 Themes and templates make the whole process much simpler and quicker.